ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 .. note::

-   If the experiment uses a **user-defined grid** (i.e. if ``PREDEF_GRID_NAME`` is set to a null string), then ``GRID_GEN_METHOD`` must be set in the experiment configuration file.
+   If the experiment uses a **user-defined grid** (i.e., if ``PREDEF_GRID_NAME`` is set to a null string), then ``GRID_GEN_METHOD`` must be set in the experiment configuration file.
 Otherwise, the experiment generation will fail because the generation scripts check to ensure that the grid name is set to a non-empty string before creating the experiment directory.

 .. _ESGgrid:

 ESGgrid Settings
 -------------------

-The following parameters must be set if using the "ESGgrid" method of generating a regional grid (i.e., when ``GRID_GEN_METHOD="ESGgrid"``).
+The following parameters must be set if using the "ESGgrid" method to generate a regional grid (i.e., when ``GRID_GEN_METHOD="ESGgrid"``).

 ``ESGgrid_LON_CTR``: (Default: "")
    The longitude of the center of the grid (in degrees).